dhanyajothimani/SeREADipity/README.md

 ## SeREADipity

-SeREADipity is a personalised book recommendation system that allows the users to rate their preferences (on the scale of 1 to 10) on various criteria - synopsis, literary period, genre and book by an award winning author.
+SeREADipity is a personalised book recommendation system that allows the users to rate their preferences (on the scale of 1 to 10) on various criteria - synopsis, literary period, genre and book by an award-winning author.

 SeREADipity uses close to 9,000 books and corresponding author details from GoodReads and Wikipedia, respectively.